How do you know if a child needs extra help?

 How will the School support my child’s transitions to a new setting?

 Prior to starting in Reception, children identified as having SEN will have a School Entry Planning meeting.
 This will be attended by parents, pre- school staff, school staff and any external professionals involved in supporting your child.
-It plans out how all concerned can make the transition to school as smooth as possible.
+It sets out how all concerned can make the transition to school as smooth as possible.
 For children with medical needs, this will include identifying staff training to ensure your child’s needs are fully met.
 All families will be invited to a new parents meeting to gather information.
-The Reception teachers and at times the SENCo will also visit pre-schools to meet the children in a familiar setting.
+The Reception teachers and at times the SENDCo will also visit pre-schools to meet the children in a familiar setting.

 All children will be invited to attend stay and play, story time and a transition morning to ensure they are familiar with the staff and the setting in advance.